 The Planning & Development Department is looking for your feedback on the draft Five Year Consolidated Plan for HUD funds through 2024.
 This plan also includes the first year (2020) of the plan.
 Comments and suggestions from the public are encouraged through the public comment period which ends on 1/25/2021.
-The draft consolidated plan and annual action are available online, including a copy of the public notice published in the January 13, 2021 Fargo Forum: (https://download.fargond.gov/0/public_notice_2020_aap.pdf).
+The draft consolidated plan and annual action are available online, including a copy of the public notice published in the January 13, 2021 Fargo Forum: (https://download.fargond.gov/0/public\notice\2020\aap.pdf).
 Let us know if you have any questions!

-Fig. Braseth, were an actual of a common solution of the process o
+To Braseth, were an according of misorials of common and the control of the contr